-Mario Gooden is Associate Professor of Practice at Columbia GSAPP and Principal at Huff + Gooden Architects.
-He also directs the Global Africa Lab with Mabel O. Wilson.
+Mario Gooden is an Associate Professor and Co-Director of the Global Africa Lab at Columbia GSAPP and Principal at Huff + Gooden Architects.
+With Co-Director Mabel O. Wilson, the Global Africa Lab received an American Academy of Arts and Letters Award in Architecture in 2019.
 Gooden graduated magna cum laude from Clemson University in 1987 with a B.S. in Design and received a Masters of Architecture degree from Columbia University in 1990 and is a recipient of the McKim Prize.

 His practice engages the cultural landscape and the intersectionality of architecture, race, gender, sexuality, and technology.
 Gooden’s performance Black Holes Ain’t So Black was presented at the Museum of Modern Art’s Pop Rally Studio Visit: Practice as Ritual in 2018 and his performance The Motion of Light in Water was presented at the Princeton University BIM Incubator in 2019.
 Gooden’s work has been exhibited nationally and internationally including the International Exhibition of Architecture Biennale in Venice, Italy, Architekturmuseum der TU Mūnchen, the Netherlands Architecture Institute (NAi), Storefront for Art and Architecture, the National Building Museum in Washington, DC, and the Municipal Arts Society in New York.
 He is a 2012 NEA Fellow and a MacDowell Colony Fellow.
 Gooden is the author of Dark Space: Architecture, Representation, Black Identity (Columbia University Press, 2016).